forhadahmed/psh/README.md

 #### Notes

-* Only fixed bash commands can be executed
-  * Cannot use python variables inside bash commands (TODO)
+* Only fixed bash commands can be executed - cannot use python variables inside bash commands (TODO)
 * Don't use backticks for nesting commands - use $()
 * Bash commands in backticks can span multiple lines
-* Each bash command executes in its own shell (variables are not persistent)
+* Each bash command executes in its own shell (variables assignments within bash are not persistent)